 1/2 teaspoon ground coriander

 1/4 teaspoon ground mace (or substitute with equal amount of nutmeg)

 1/4 teaspoon ground nutmeg

 1. If making your own Lebkuchen spice, combine the spices and store in an airtight jar in a cool, dark place for up to one year.
 For superior flavor results, grind these spices from toasted and freshly ground whole spices: heat a dry skillet over medium heat and toast the spices until very fragrant.
 Be careful not to scorch the spices or they will become bitter.
 Using the freshly ground blend within a few days is optimal.

 2. In a bowl, beat the sugar and the eggs until tripled in volume.
 Stir in the citrus peel, ground nuts, and spice blend.
 Mix well until combined.
 Cover the bowl and place in the fridge to rest overnight.

 3. Preheat the oven to 320° F (160° C), line a baking sheet pan with parchment paper, and place the Oblaten on the tray.
-Using an ice cream scoop, place a scoop of the dough in the center of each Oblaten.
+Weigh the dough and divide into 12 equal portions.
+Using an ice cream scoop, place one portion of dough in the center of each Oblaten.